-So everyone is telling you that your website needs a blog.
-Content is king!
+So, everyone is telling you that your website needs a blog and that content is king.

 The internet is a vast universe of blog posts but barely any get read.
 Why?
 Because no one is searching for that information.